Don't Tell the Bride (British TV series)

 Don't Tell the Bride is a British reality television series.
 The premise of the series surrounds couples being awarded money to fund their wedding ceremony; however, every aspect of the ceremony must be organised by the groom, with no contact with the bride.
+On 29 September 2023, it was announced there were no plans for the series to return.

 Broadcast history

 The series first premiered on BBC Three on 8 November 2007.
 In February 2012, it was announced that the show had been nominated for a Rose d'Or award for best 'Factual Entertainment' show.
 Due to the impending shutdown of BBC Three as a linear television service, the 9th series of the programme was moved to BBC One.
 With the confirmed shutdown of BBC Three, as well as falling viewership in response to changes in the programme's format that occurred upon the move, the BBC dropped Don't Tell the Bride.
 The series was then picked up for its 2016 series by Sky 1.
 In 2017, it moved to E4 where it would broadcast a new 18-episode series later that year.

 Reruns of the show, including the BBC and Sky One series are currently broadcast on E4 Extra.